Political particularism

-In political science, political particularism is "policymakers’ ability to further their career by catering to narrow interests rather than broader national platforms."
+Political particularism is, by one definition, "policymakers' ability to further their career by catering to narrow interests rather than broader national platforms."

-Political science
+Characteristics

-In a political system governed by particularism, sooner or later, the decisive factor of politics becomes ethnic and religious identity and the interests of the communities defined by these bonds.
-This stands in contrast with the ideas and values of political pluralism, with its emphasis on universal rights, separation of religion and the government, and an ethic of ethnic and religious tolerance.
+In a political system governed by particularism the decisive factor in politics becomes ethnic and religious identity and the interests of the communities defined by these bonds.
+This stands at odds with the ideas and values of political pluralism, with its emphasis on universal rights, separation of religion and the government, and an ethic of ethnic and religious tolerance.

-Parliamentary practice
+Legislative practice

-When an elected assembly, which is supposed to express collective interests, directs funds to a specific recipient (with local and personal Acts in United Kingdom, or earmarks in United States, for example), the parliamentary system is bent to political particularism.
-The way to legislate it is often characterized by its opponents as the politics of group identity that trumps universal rights and therefore the rights of minorities or any other kind of "other".
+When an elected assembly, which is supposed to express collective interests, directs funds to a specific recipient (with local and personal Acts in a parliamentary system in the United Kingdom, or earmarks in a congressional system in the United States, for example), the legislature is bent to political particularism.
+As a result, group identity politics trump universal rights, at the expense of the rights of minorities and "others".

 It is in direct opposition to the concept of universality of the law and to the trustee model of representation.
 The practice in the following countries is often called pork barrel or earmark or patronage, but those words do not always imply corrupt or undesirable conduct.